The no-cost way to complete gen ed courses. Get started

 - The completed application, including the essay

-- At least one letter of recommendation from someone who can speak to your commitment to social justice
+- At least two letters of recommendation from individuals who can speak to your commitment to social justice

-- A copy of your high school transcript showing completion or equivalent
+- A copy of your high school transcript showing completion (or equivalent) or college level (if applicable)

 - Comply with the Scholarship and Fellowship Program Requirements set forth below

-The application deadline for this program is 11:59 p.m.
-Eastern Time, Monday, December 7, 2020.
+The application deadline for this program is Thursday, March 18, 2021, 11:59 p.m.
+Eastern-time.
 Applications received after this date will not be considered.
-The recipients of the full-tuition scholarships will be notified by Tuesday, December 15, 2020.
+The recipients of the full-tuition scholarships will be notified by Thursday, March 25, 2021.

 Scholarship and Fellowship Program requirements

-- Full-tuition scholarships will be applied to recipients’ Strayer accounts equal to the cost of tuition and resource kit during the third week of each quarter or billing session, pending satisfaction of agreed-upon terms in award agreement.
+- Full-tuition scholarships will be applied to recipients’ Strayer accounts equal to the cost of tuition and technology fee and books during the third week of each quarter or billing session, pending satisfaction of agreed-upon terms in award agreement and continued satisfaction of these requirements to receive the scholarship.

-- The scholarship can only be applied to a bachelor’s program in accounting, business administration, criminal justice, or information technology.
+- The scholarship can only be applied to a bachelor’s degree program in accounting, business administration, criminal justice or information technology, and is only available to individuals seeking their first bachelor’s degree.

-- Recipients must be able to start their undergraduate degree program in January 2021
+- Recipients must be able to start courses toward their first bachelor’s degree program as a new Strayer student on April 5, 2021.

 - Recipients who change to an ineligible program, graduate, discontinue or withdraw from Strayer will have all future scholarship disbursements canceled.

-- Recipients of this scholarship are not eligible for other Strayer grants, scholarships or discounts.
+- Recipients of this scholarship are not eligible for any other grants, scholarships or discounts offered by Strayer or any of its affiliates.

-- The scholarship may decrease the amount of funding that can be offered from other sources, such as federal financial aid.
+- The scholarship may decrease the amount of funding the recipient is eligible to obtain from other sources, such as federal financial aid.

 - The scholarship is intended to address the cost of attendance including, but not limited to, tuition.

-- Recipients of the scholarship must read and agree to terms presented in the award agreement prior to receiving scholarship funds.
+- Recipients of the scholarship must read and agree to terms presented in the award agreement prior to the start of their first quarter at Strayer and the first application of the scholarship funds.

 - The scholarship may not be used by the same recipient for more than one degree program.